yogabbagabb/nd0821-c3-starter-code/starter/model_card_template.md

 census.gov has made available an anonymized data set of user attributes and salaries.
 The evaluation data was obtained through an arbitrary horizontal slice of this data.

 ## Metrics

 The metrics for the model's performance can be found in `data/slice_output.txt`.
 These metrics show the model's performance, when the model is applied to a dataset that is obtained by restricting the value of the `education` feature to a single value.
 For example, there is a metric that measures model performance when the data set solely consists of persons whose `education` is `Bachelors`.
-Likewise, there is a metric that measures performance when `education` is `Doctorate`.
+Likewise, there is a metric that measures performance when `education` is `Doctorate`, and so forth.

+The metrics used are `precision`, `recall` and `fbeta`.

 ## Ethical Considerations